MissVeronica/UM-archive-users/README.md

 Create a new UM role "Archived" (um_archived).

-The "Archived" users must be removed from Member Directories display by UM user roles setting.
+The "Archived" users can not be included in the Member Directories display by the UM user roles setting.

-Add the php source code to your child-theme functions.php file or use the Code Snippet plugin: https://wordpress.org/plugins/code-snippets/
+Add the php source code to your child-theme functions.php file or use the Code Snippet plugin with priority 9: https://wordpress.org/plugins/code-snippets/